 The caption of this official navy photograph fails to indentify the members of this group of naval chaplains engaged in calisthenics.
-Is your reason in the caption of this official navy photograph fails to indentify the members of this group of naval chaplains engaged in calisthenics.
-Is your reason includes elementary seamanship, first aid, Navy regulations, and other subjects.
+Is your reason in the physical conditioning, the training course at the Navy Chaplains' School on includes elementary seamanship, first aid, Navy regulations, and other subjects.
 STATE HISTORICAL SOCIETY RIG STATE STREET MADISON WISCONSIN F LC2 A Io.